 CONTENT PREPARATION BEFORE CLASS 2.
-Introduction to Fritidshem (School- Read the literature below, post a log and give feedback on someone else's log before the class age educare centres) • Swedish National Agency for Education.
+Introduction to Fritidshem (School- age educare centres) Read the literature below, post a log (see under Course literature above for instructions) at the latest 18 Sept and give feedback on someone else's log before the class Swedish National Agency for Education.
 (2011).
 Curriculum for the compulsory school, preschool class and school-age educare (the English version, Rev. 2018).
-Skolverket. • Klerfelt, A., Haglund, B., Andersson, B., & Kane, E. (2020).
+Skolverket.
+Klerfelt, A., Haglund, B., Andersson, B., &amp; Kane, E. (2020).
 Swedish School-age Educare: A Combination of Education and Care.
-In S. H. Bae, J. L. Mahoney, S. Maschke, & L. Stecher (Eds.), International Developments in Research on Extended Education: Perspectives on extracurricular activities, afterschool programmes, and all-day schools (1st ed., pp. 173-192).
-Barbara Budrich. • Lager, K. (2020).
+In S. H. Bae, J. L. Mahoney, S. Maschke, &amp; L. Stecher (Eds.), International Developments in Research on Extended Education: Perspectives on extracurricular activities, after-school programmes, and all-day schools (1st ed., pp. 173-192).
+Barbara Budrich.
+Lager, K. (2020).
 Possibilities and Impossibilities for Everyday Life: Institutional Spaces in School-Age Educare.
 International Journal for Research on Extended Education , (8)1, 22-35.
-3. Play More detailed instructions for first group examination Do a first group visit to a school-age educare setting.
-Read the literature below and post a log and give feedback on someone else's log before the class (seminar 4) Else, P. (2009).
+3. Play More detailed instructions for first group examination (seminar 4) Do a first group visit to a school-age educare setting.
+Read the literature below and post a log for the teacher to feedback on Else, P. (2009).
 The value of play.
 Continuum.
 (Read whole book) Øksnes, M. (2008).
 The carnival goes on and on!
 Children's perceptions of their leisure time and play in SFO.
 Leisure Studies, 27(2), 149-164.
 4. Learning theories (Examining seminar) Prepare a group presentation about a learning theory based on: Illeris, K. (Ed.)
 (2009).
 Contemporary theories of learning.
 Learning theorists in their own words.
 Routledge.
-5. Outdoor/multimodal pedagogy (Wear clothes and shoes/boots warm and waterproof enough so you can spend the day outdoors!)
+5. Outdoor /multimodal pedagogy (Wear clothes and shoes/boots warm and waterproof enough so you can spend the day outdoors!)
 This seminar starts indoors and the rest of the day will be spent outdoors.
-Read the literature below and post a log at the latest 18th oct and give feedback on someone else's log at the latest 20th oct.
+Read the literature below and post a log at the latest 30th oct and give feedback on someone else's log at the latest 1 nov.
 Faulkner, D. (2011).
 Angels, tooth fairies and ghosts: thinking creatively in an early years classroom.
 In D. Faulkner, &amp; E. Coates, (eds.).
 Exploring children's creative narratives.
 Routledge. (p.
 39-62).
 Lester, S., &amp; Maudsley, M. (2006).
 Play, naturally: A review of children's natural play.
 Children's Play Council for PlayDay.
 (Available on-line) Brügge, B. (2021).
 Warm, dry, well fed and happy.
 In Friluftsliv explored: (p.
 7-28) Brügge, B. &amp; Szczepanski, A. (2021).
 Pedagogics, didactics and leadership.
 In Friluftsliv explored (p.
 49-78) Brügge, B. &amp; Glantz, M. &amp; Svenning, S. (2021).
 Planning for friluftsliv.
 In Friluftsliv explored: (p.
 232-255)